Extension groups between atoms and objects in locally noetherian Grothendieck category: Introduction

 As an application of Main Theorem \ref{MThm:main}, we show the following result.
 In the case of commutative noetherian rings, it is stated by Takahashi \cite[Corollary 2.19]{Takahashi}.

-\begin{Cor}[Corollary \ref{Cor:subcatexact}] Let $\mcA$ be a locally noetherian Grothendieck category and $\mcX$ be an $E$-stable subcategory of $\mcA$ closed under arbitrary direct sums and direct summands.
+\begin{Cor}[Corollary \ref{Cor:subcatexact}] Let $\mcA$ be a locally noetherian Grothendieck category and $\mcX$ an E-stable subcategory of $\mcA$ closed under arbitrary direct sums and direct summands.
 Then $\mcX$ is also closed under extensions, kernels of epimorphisms, and cokernels of monomorphisms. \end{Cor}

 In section \ref{sec:modfinalg}, we deal with noetherian algebras and show some relationships between our theory and the theory of prime ideals described in \cite{GotoNishida}.

 We refer the reader to \cite{Matsumura} for the general theory of commutative rings, \cite{Popescu} for that of abelian categories and Grothendieck categories, and \cite{Weibel} for that of derived categories.